A project to improve children’s wellbeing, learning and care for the environment

 Expression of Interest

 Please fill in the form below to register an initial expression of interest in the Nature Friendly Schools Project.
-You will need the unique code provided in the letter of introduction.
+You will need the unique code provided in the letter of introduction (if you did not receive an email or letter, please tell us where you heard about the project).

 The details provided will be used to book an introductory call with the Headteacher of your school to discuss the project in greater detail and the benefits this fantastic opportunity could bring to your teaching staff and pupils.
 Don't worry, your school is not committed to the project at this stage.